Fort York: Blockhouses

-As with a number of other British-designed fortifications for the time, the fort's two blockhouses featured splinter-proof constructions, loopholes and portholes for small arms and small artillery pieces, and a second storey that overhangs off the first.
-However, contrasting other blockhouses built by the British during this period, the blockhouses at Fort York included cellar storage, and magazine facilities; although lacked windows on the first floor, deemed too dangerous to place in the blockhouses.
+As with several other British-designed fortifications for the time, the fort's two blockhouses featured splinter-proof constructions, loopholes and portholes for small arms and small artillery pieces, and a second storey that overhangs off the first.
+However, contrasting other blockhouses built by the British during this period, the blockhouses at Fort York included cellar storage and magazine facilities; although lacked windows on the first floor, deemed too dangerous to place in the blockhouses.
 The levels of the blockhouses were designed so that they may isolate themselves from the other floor of the blockhouse, in the event the other level is penetrated.
 The foundations of the blockhouses are made of limestone and shale, coursed and laid in lime mortar; whereas the square-timber walls were made of white pine reinforced with trunnels.
-Clapboards were placed on the exterior wall in order to improve its impermeability.
+Clapboards were placed on the exterior wall to improve its impermeability.
 Both blockhouses featured raised entrances on the second floor facing the east, with the expectation that an attack on the fort would come from the west.

 The fort's two blockhouses were positioned north of the fort's shore batteries, defending the rear approaches of the batteries, while the rest of the fort's defences were being built.
 After the fort was completed, the blockhouses reverted to a secondary role, serving as the fort's citadel.
 The blockhouses were also designed to act as barracks, with the blockhouse situated in the southeast (Blockhouse No. 1) able to accommodate 120 soldiers, whereas the blockhouse situated near the circular battery (Blockhouse No. 2) is capable of housing 160 soldiers.
 For a brief period, shortly after the 1837–38 rebellions, both blockhouses were equipped with a dry moat and draw bridge, although these entrenchments were later filled in.
-The interior of the blockhouses were modified on several occasions in order to match the contemporary needs of the military, and later the museum.
+The interior of the blockhouses were modified on several occasions to match the contemporary needs of the military, and later the museum.